section-engineering-education/engineering-education/articles/how-to-build-a-music-player-using-django/index.md

 ![app running](/engineering-education/how-to-build-a-music-player-using-django/runapp.png)

-Finally, let's now login to the admin page, create some songs and play them.
+Finally, let's now login to the admin page, and add some songs to play them.

-To login to the admin page go to this link [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and enter your login details as seen in the image below
+To login to the admin page go to this link [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) and enter your login details as seen in the image below:

 ![admin login](/engineering-education/how-to-build-a-music-player-using-django/adminpage.png)